 I also work regularly with my colleagues Jessica and Xavier on the Cake Insights reports.
 I am convinced that with Cake Insights we can offer unique market insights to brands and companies, as in the reports on meal boxes and fashion retail we already published.

 Why Cake and not another company?

 I actually ended up at Cake rather unexpectedly.
 I’ve been working as an independent marketing freelancer for a number of years now.
 After a career in more corporate companies like Sony PlayStation and Samsung, I chose to do freelance assignments for various companies.
 Last summer I did an interim project at LDV United when Harry Demey, CEO at LDV United and member of the Cake Advisory Board, introduced me to Davy on my last working day.
-Davy and some of the Cake co-founders happened to be at LDV that day for a meeting about the positioning, branding and name of Cake that was developed with the help of LDV.

 It turned out Davy was still looking for someone to set up the marketing and I was just finishing this assignment.
 So we went for a coffee that afternoon.
 I had never heard of Cake.
 But when Davy explained the business model, I was immediately enthusiastic.
 I felt there was a disruptive story in it.
-And one that is completely consistent, with a win for the users, the commercial partners and Cake itself, of course.
+And one that is completely consistent, with a win for consumers, the commercial partners and Cake itself, of course.

 When the team asked me to join them for dinner in the evening, I immediately said yes.
 After this pleasant evening the decision was made and less than a week later, even before I really started, I was on my first Cake team BBQ.

 The speed with which this all happened is very typical for the way of working at Cake.
 We can decide very quickly.
 That’s what makes us so well ahead with the app and the team.
 The entire corona crisis may have put a brake on our growth for a while, but even there we immediately made decisions and adjusted the course.
 Taking a wait-and-see attitude is not in our DNA.